apache/fury-site/docs/community/how_to_release.md

 Remember to use plain text instead of rich text format, or you may be rejected when CC announce@apache.org

-After completing the above steps, the Fury release process comes to an end.
+After completing the above steps, the Fory release process comes to an end.